Generate a Test Spec File

 metadata component that defines an agent test in your development org.

-Run this command from VS Code’s integrated terminal to generate a test spec:
+Run this interactive command from the VS Code integrated terminal to generate a test spec:

 As with all Salesforce CLI commands, you can also generate a test spec by opening a terminal (macOS, Linux) or command prompt (Windows), changing to your DX project directory, and running the agent generate test-spec